surendra2204/Flask-Project/README.md

 # Flask-Project
-This is a simple TODO Application which has been done as my personal project.
+This is a simple Task Management Application which has been done as my personal project.
-Modified!!